HOW TO SEE ICELAND IN 5 DAYS (WINTER OR SUMMER SEASON)

 TIP: All of the above-mentioned places have at least one restaurant/cafe and restrooms (which you might have to pay for).

 At this point, you have seen the three main sights along/near the Golden Circle.
 However, there are a few more places worth visiting.
 Most guided tours do offer one or two additional stops.
-You just have to decide which one is the most attractive to you.
+One is the Secret Lagoon.

 Secret Lagoon